ewebtechsuk/savirix/docs/Savirix Documentation/Reports/README.md

 ## Next Actions
 - Gather sample data to produce meaningful screenshots in Scribe.
-- Identify any custom reports configured for RessApp tenants.
+- Identify any custom reports configured for Savirix tenants.